Selected Sundials of North America

 San Francisco California USA Horizontal Dial Dial 82

-Built in 1913 as a promotion for a housing development that was once a racetrack, this dial boasted (incorrectly) that at 34 feet in diameter and a gnomon style 28 feet in length, it was the largest dial in the world.
+Built in 1913 as a promotion for a housing development that was once a racetrack, this dial boasted (incorrectly) that at 34 feet in diameter and a gnomon style 28 feet in length, it was the largest known dial in the western world.
 Nevertheless it gathered much publicity and newspaper articles thanks to the Urban Realty Improvement Co.
 The company put out a brochure "The Sundial at Ingleside Terrace with Comments on Homes" using the sundial as a lure to attract home buyers to the newly constructed residential neighborhood.
 On Oct 10, the same day the Panama Canal was opened, a festive gala was held at the sundial dedication attended by more than 1500 people.
 Photos show young girls dancing around a small pool that surrounded the gnomon.
 A light (visible in several early photos) dangled from the tip of the gnomon.
 Bronze statues of seals were originally in the pool, but by 1920 the pool was filled with concrete and the seals were gone.
 Today the pool area is painted green.

 San Ramon California USA Equatorial Dial Dial 726